Want real facts on the regular?

 A hummingbird's heart beats 1,400 times a minute.

 Dragonflies have six legs but cannot walk.

 Koalas and humans are the only animals with unique fingerprints.

-Strawberries are the only fruit whose seeds grow on the outside.
+Strawberries are the only fruits whose seeds grow on the outside.

-The city of Los Angeles has about 3x more automobiles then people.
+The city of Los Angeles has about 3x more automobiles than people.